Ferrari Special Editions & One Offs

 Base Car: Ferrari 410 S

-Since Ferrari’s 410 S was developed specifically as a factory race car, it was rare for an unused chassis to be sent directly to Scaglietti for a road-going Coupe body.
-Such is the case with chassis 0592CM, prepared for Michel-Paul Cavallier.
-The resulting 410 S Coupe body was a larger version of the 250 MM Coupe by Pinin Farina.
-However, Scaglietti changed the shape of the front radiator and nose sufficiently enough to call it their own.
-It was one of the few cars fitted with a ‘Scaglietti & C.’ badge.
+The 410 S was a factory race car, so it was rare for unused chassis' to be sent directly to Scaglietti for road-going Coupe body.
+Such is the case with #0592CM, prepped for Michel-Paul Cavallier.
+Was one of the few cars fitted with a ‘Scaglietti & C.’ badge.
+Learn More

 Ferrari 410 Superamerica Coupe